nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

 ```SVDetect linking filtering -conf sample.sv.conf```
 ```SVDetect linking filtering -conf reference.sv.conf```

 The output file is tabulated output listing all of the chromosomal links (i.e. both inter- and intrachromosomal)

+One file gives all the links `.all.links` and another gives the links after fiterering using the defined parameters `all.links.filtered`

 Each column contains the follwoing information:

 1. Chromosome name of the first group of paired-end reads (=chromosome1)
 2. Chromosome1 start coordinate of the link
 3. Chromosome1 end coordinate of the link
 4. Chromosome name of the second group of paired-end reads (=chromosome2)
 5. Chromosome2 start coordinate of the link